 Prior to joining McDonald's, Rajeeve served in multiple executive roles at companies including G4S as Senior Vice President of Strategic Transformation and Analytics, OfficeMax as Senior Vice President of Pricing and Strategy, Cardinal Health and AutoZone among others.
 Rajeeve holds an MBA and a Master’s degree specializing in Statistics from the University of Massachusetts, Amherst.

-As the former head of the AI Foundation for H&M, Errol is currently working on overseeing the AI projects running at the H&M group.
+As the former head of AI Foundation for H&M, Errol worked on overseeing AI projects.
 Prior to H&M, Errol worked as a Director of Data Science for ThinkBig Analytics, a Teradata company where he was responsible for setting up and delivering on AI projects across the Nordics, Eastern Europe, and Russia.
 Before that he was in London as a Lead Data Scientist for the Vodafone group.
 He started his career in Nordea bank where he spent about ten years in various analytics roles.
 He has an undergraduate degree in Finance with a minor in computer engineering and he has studied decision science on a graduate level.

 Charlie Larkin serves as Senior Director of the GameStop Technology Institute (GTI).
 GTI is a business unit focused on creating affiliations with leading technology corporations and academic institutions to discover and deliver business innovation and technology solutions to better address the needs of today’s empowered consumer.

 In this role, Charlie is accountable for accelerating business growth through the application of emerging technologies that create next-generation customer experiences.
 Current research and development activities are focused on connected smart-store experiences and digital marketing within the retail space.